-It gives me great honor to report the 2013 results of the bank, where we have managed to achieve a renowned success on our path towards becoming the leading Islamic Bank in the UAE.
-The transformation initiatives launched in the late 2011 have resulted in a remarkable turnaround in 2013, with operating profits, before allowances for impairment and distribution, rising by 36% over 2012.
-EIB is now recognised in the market as the fastest growing bank in the country.
+It gives me great honor to report the 2014 results of Emirates Islamic Bank PJSC (EIB), announcing solid growth for the third consecutive year.
+Our 2014 results are a strong confirmation of our trajectory towards becoming the leading Islamic Bank in the UAE.
+The transformation initiatives launched in late 2011 have resulted in remarkable growth in 2014, with operating profits, before allowances for impairment, rising by 35% over 2013.
+EIB continues to be recognised and acknowledged as one of the fastest growing banks in the country.

-Following were the key pillars of Bank's strategy driving growth:
+The key pillars of EIB's strategy driving growth are as follows: